 How do existing radiators and underfloor heating work together?

-This feeds a manifold which splits into four zones or rooms.
+Circuit 3.
+The underfloor heating system has a new water circuit from the boiler.
+This third circuit has a pump pack fitted.
+A pump pack usually consists of a pump and a set of valves that are controlled by the heating system management controls.
+(See Image below) This circuit feeds a manifold which splits into four zones or rooms.
 You can have a single circuit up to a maximum of twelve depending on the manifold.

+Your hot water supply and radiators use a timer and temperature controller.
+The underfloor heating system uses a new set of programmable room thermostats.
 You can add wiring centres to your heating system, these can control the boiler and a set of motorised valves that allow hot water to enter the radiators and underfloor circuits.

 Larger view of an underfloor heating pump pack and manifold